1989 Indianapolis 500: Team and driver changes

 Team and driver changes were highlighted by Bobby Rahal's departure from Truesports.
 For 1989, Rahal switched to the Maurice Kranes Kraco Racing Team (A year later, the team would merge with Galles).
 Rahal, along with Arie Luyendyk at Dick Simon Racing, fielded the new Cosworth DFS "short stroke", and updated version of the mainstay DFV.
 However, Rahal's DFS engine blew during Carburetion Day practice, and for race day the team would have to revert to a previous generation DFX.

 Rookie Scott Pruett, the IMSA GTO and SCCA Trans-Am champion, moved to the Indy car ranks, and took over the vacated seat at Truesports.
 The team would continue to field the Judd powerplant.
 After a noteworthy 6th-place performance in the 1988 race, Jim Crawford was back at King Racing.

-Patrick Racing was once again a one-car effort for 1989, after periodically running two cars in previous seasons.
-Pat Patrick had announced that he was planning to retire after the 1989 season, and Chip Ganassi joined the team as co-owner.
-After the season, Ganassi would take over the team and it would become Chip Ganassi Racing.
-As part of the arrangement, the Marlboro-sponsored Patrick Racing would run Penske chassis (PC-18), while Penske Racing would receive sponsorship money from Marlboro to run a third car for Al Unser Sr.
+Chip Ganassi joined Pat Patrick as co-owner at Patrick Racing for Emerson Fittipaldi's #20 Marlboro entry.
+Speculation was emerging that Pat Patrick was planning to phase out his full-time ownership role, perhaps pursue a leadership position in CART, or even retire.
+Patrick himself mostly rebuffed the rumors, stating that bringing in Ganassi as an investor was merely a "business decision".
+Meanwhile, team sponsor Marlboro was nearing the end of their contract.
+Patrick was still in good standing with Ilmor, and would continue to field the Chevrolet engine.
+A multi-faceted "trade" deal between Patrick Racing and Penske Racing unfolded over a period of about two years, involving sponsors, drivers, and cars.
+For 1989, an agreement was reached whereby Marlboro would stay for another season at Patrick and Penske would supply Patrick with two PC-18 chassis for Fittipaldi.
+In return, Penske would receive interim Marlboro sponsorship to field a third car for Al Unser Sr. at the three 500-mile races in 1989 (Indianapolis, Michigan, and Pocono).

 Newman Haas Racing also made headlines, expanding to a two-car team for 1989.
 Mario Andretti was joined by his son Michael to form a two-car Andretti effort.
-It was also Michael's first opportunity to field the Chevrolet engine.
+It was also Michael's first opportunity to compete with the Chevrolet engine.
 Michael had previously driven for the Kraco Racing Team.

 Alfa Romeo joined the CART series with Alex Morales Motorsports in 1989.
 However, they were not yet ready to compete at Indianapolis.
 Their debut would actually come a couple weeks later at Detroit.
 As a result, driver Roberto Guerrero would miss the Indy 500 for the first time since he arrived as a rookie in 1984.

 Absent from the race as a driver was Dick Simon, who retired at the end of the 1988 season.
 Simon had been a participant at Indy since 1970, but was still entered as owner of Dick Simon Racing.